Vedadiyan/genql/README.md

 When no strategy is specified, GenQL automatically chooses the SCOPED strategy unless the function is considered by default as an aggregate function in SQL.

 ## Immediate Functions
-An immediate functions is a function whose execution type cannot be overriden as it is meant to run and return immediately.
+An immediate functions is a function whose execution type cannot be overriden to ASYNC, SPIN, or SPINASYNC as it is meant to run and return immediately.

 To define a custom immediate function: